 - To develop ML tools, designed for and tested on planetary science cases submitted by the community, and to provide sustainable, open access to the resulting products, together with support documentation.

 - To foster wider use of ML technologies in data driven space research, demonstrate ML capabilities and generate a wider discussion on further possible applications of ML.

 - To identify scientific and commercial applications for the ML tools developed through the JRA tasks.

-Europlanet 2024 RI Machine Learning is led by IWF-OEAW with input from the KNOW Center Graz, the University of Passau, ACRI-ST, DLR, INAF, IAP-CAS and Armagh Observatory and Planetarium.
+Europlanet 2024 RI Machine Learning is a collaboration between IWF-OEAW. the KNOW Center Graz, the University of Passau, ACRI-ST, DLR, INAF, IAP-CAS and Armagh Observatory and Planetarium.

 Europlanet Machine Learning in the news:

 Find out more about Europlanet 2024 RI’s other Virtual Access services and tools: